 What Are the Complications Possible with Cocaine Addiction?

-Treatment for cocaine addiction is effective and can restore a person’s quality of life.
+Treatment can restore a person’s quality of life.
 However, without treatment, a person may be unable to stop using.
 Continued drug use can cause sleep deprivation, loss of appetite leading to weight loss, and cognitive function decline.
 A person is also at a higher risk for developing depression and engaging in reckless behaviors leading to an increased risk of contracting HIV/Aids or being in a car accident.

 Recognizing a loved one has the signs of cocaine addiction is the first step in getting them help.
-At Red Oak Recovery, we provide a range of therapy options to enable recovery.
-Learn more about our programs and therapies when you call 866.457.7590 or connect with us online.
+At Red Oak Recovery®, we provide a range of therapy options to enable recovery.
+Learn more about our programs and therapies by calling us at 866.457.7590 or connecting with us online.